mcserby/techTalks/README.md

 A text editor for coding.
 I recommand Sublime Text 3.

-MongoDB - download the appropriate version from mongoDB site.
-Gogo, I'm not sure how this works with XP...
+MongoDB - download the appropriate version from mongoDB site !
-!
 Important: for MongoDB to start I believe you have to create a folder structure: D:\data\db or C:\data\db .
-Again, not tested on Win XP.

 (Optional): cmder  (http://cmder.net/) - a command line tool a lot smarter than windows cmd (supports ctrl + c, ctrl + v, multiple tabs, window duplication, awesome fonts, transparency, etc. ).
 Set cmder.exe path in PATH variable, mine is c:\Program Files\cmder_mini\ .